Grad Finale Last Chance Cap and Gown Pickup!

 Campus Center Meeting Room 5

 Doctoral and Master's Commencement Ceremony

-Master's and Doctoral degree candidates should report to LOWER L-WING 60 minutes prior to the advertised start time of the ceremony.
+Master's and Doctoral degree candidates should report to line-up locations 60 minutes prior to the advertised start time of the ceremony.
 Doors for guest seating will open approximately 60 minutes prior to the advertised start time of the ceremony.
-Please join us for a reception in the Art Gallery immediately following the ceremony.
+Please join us for a reception in the Campus Center immediately following the ceremony.

 School of Arts and Humanities - line-up lower K

 School of General Studies - line-up lower I

 School of Health Sciences - line-up lower H